johnverz22/db-applications/README.md

     # Retrieve the "q" parameter from the query string of the request
     search = request.args.get("q")

+    # Check if search param is present, then create SQL LIKE pattern
+    if search:
+        search = f"%{search}%"
+    else:
+        search = "%"

     try:
         # Establish a connection to the MariaDB database using provided connection parameters
         connection = mariadb.connect(**db_params)